wikimedia/operations-docker-images-docker-pkg/README.rst

 found in the Dockerfile.template, a Dockerfile is generated.

 If you chose to build images, that dockerfile (and the content of the directory) are used to build an image.
-Name and tag of this image will be derived by the last entry in the changelog.
+The name and tag of an image will be derived by the last entry its changelog.
 Finally, the built images will be pushed to the configured registry, when authentication credentials are provided.